-The other day I backed into the garage (insert your snide little comment about women drivers here and get over it).
+The other day I backed into the garage, like literally crashed into the garage (insert snide little sexist comment about women drivers here and get over it).
 Husband said I knocked it off its foundation and it has to be fixed.
 So, what do we do?
 It’s a car accident—a collision—so should we claim it on our car insurance?
 If we do, our accident forgiveness discount will be canceled and we’ll end up paying more for insurance.
 Or should we just eat the cost and pay outright for someone to come fix it for us?
 Either way, we’re paying and we can’t be guaranteed that whoever comes to fix it doesn’t just do a hasty patch-up job.
 Husband says he can fix it.
 But he’s got 50 other things on his around-the-house to-do list (fix both cars, replace rattling attic fan, find out where the leak is coming from), and we can’t open the garage door.

 We’re damned if we do and we’re damned if we don’t.
 There is no right answer.
 And that sucks.
 I want there to be an answer.
 If I have a choice there has to be a right choice and a wrong choice.
 But there isn’t.
 There never is.
 And we always end up getting screwed or having to do more work.
 Or sometimes there’s just no payoff either way.